The Five Most Likely Explanations for Long Delayed Echoes

 - Echoes with delay 237 ms were heard in January 2009 at 1745 local time North of Copenhagen in Denmark at 3.5 MHz by OZ4UN [Karslhøj, 2009], listen to audio file where also OZ7BQ very close by heard the echoes.

-The effect only occurs during the dark hours, and it is most likely to occur between 1900 and midnight local time during winter months of years of low solar activity, and at about 2 MHz [Villard et al, 1980 and Ellis and Goldstone, 1990].
+The effect only occurs during the dark hours, and it is most likely to occur between 1900 and midnight local time during winter months of years of low solar activity, and at frequencies below 4 MHz [Villard et al, 1980 and Ellis and Goldstone, 1990].

 - Travel many times around the world.